ProdDesProject/Group5/README.md

 # Group5
 ## Coin Counter
-App that reconizes the count of coins from a picture.
+App that recognizes the count of coins from a picture.
 In addition, the app can recognize the worth of the coins and sum it up.

 ## Developers
 * Andreas Scheipers <k0scan00@students.oamk.fi>
-* Marek Fiala <k0fima00@students.oam.fi>
+* Marek Fiala <k0fima00@students.oamk.fi>
+* Max Winterberg <k0wima01@students.oamk.fi>

 ## Software Requirements
 * \>= Python 3.6